-We first looked at producing a multi-level model on each of the 7 rubrics using the reduced dataset composed of the 13 common artifacts examined by all the raters.
-For each of the 7 models, we originally fit a "big" model consisting of all possible fixed effects from the variables Rater, Semester, and Sex.
-Then, backward elmination, a form of variable selection, was performed to reduce the "big" models into models with an optimal subset of fixed effect variables.
-The likelihood ratio chi-squared test was also used to compare each of the 7 resulting models with its intercept-only models to determine the validity of the variable selection.
+We first looked at producing a multi-level model on each of the 7 rubrics using the reduced 13 common artifact dataset.
+For each of the 7 models, we originally fit a 'big' model consisting of all possible fixed effects from the variables Rater, Semester, and Sex.
+Then, backward elimination, a form of variable selection, was performed on the 'big' models to select an optimal subset of fixed effect variables.
+The likelihood ratio chi-squared test was also used to compare each of the 7 resulting models with its intercept-only models to determine the validity of variable selection.